The Viktor Wynd Museum of Curiosities, Fine Art & Natural History

 Back in London, he was invited to contribute pencil portraits of well-known figures to the London Mercury; he painted both portraits and landscapes for himself, at the same time as writing poetry.
 He had his first major exhibition in the spring of 1938.

 It was a Swedish publisher that commissioned his Alice in Wonderland and Through the Looking-Glass; his drawings have been called the definitive modern interpretation of Carroll’s books.
-Nineteen forty- eight saw the publication of one of Peake’s illustrated books for chil- dren, Letters om a Lost Uncle (om Polar Regions), which was remain- dered.
+Nineteen forty- eight saw the publication of one of Peake’s illustrated books for children, Letters from a Lost Uncle ( which was remaindered.
 In the same year he illustrated Dr Jekyll and Mr Hyde for the Folio Society, and he started illustrating Bleak House by Charles Dickens, but the publisher abandoned the project.
 His Treasure Island (1949) was the last of his great illustrated works.

 In 1950, the year in which Gormenghast was published, Peake returned to teaching and, for lack of commissions, he devoted much time to writing a play, which had a very brief run at the Arts Theatre in 1957.
 By then, he was suffering from early onset Parkinson’s Disease, from which he died in 1968.